Monsters, Inc.: Marketing

-In October 2000, a teaser trailer of Monsters, Inc. was unveiled, which could not only be found online, but was also attached to the home video releases of Toy Story 2.
+In October 2000, a teaser trailer of Monsters, Inc. was released, being distributed online and included on home video releases of Toy Story 2.
 This trailer would be attached to 102 Dalmatians theatrically and can later be seen on the DVD release of The Emperor's New Groove, which was released on May 1, 2001.
 Another Monsters, Inc. trailer premiered in theaters in June 2001 with the release of Atlantis: The Lost Empire.

 Several Happy Meal toys based on the film were released by McDonald's.
 Meanwhile, Hasbro debuted their own Monsters, Inc. toys at the North American International Toy Fair event.

 Theatrical

 The film premiered on October 28, 2001, at the El Capitan Theatre in Hollywood, California.
 It was theatrically released on November 2, 2001 in the United States, in Australia on December 26, 2001, and in the United Kingdom on February 8, 2002.
 The theatrical release was accompanied by the Pixar short animated film For the Birds.

 As with A Bug's Life and Toy Story 2, a montage of "outtakes" and a performance of a play based on a line from the film were made and included in the end credits of the film starting on December 7, 2001.

-After the success of the 3D re-release of The Lion King, Disney and Pixar re-released Monsters, Inc. in 3D on December 19, 2012.
+After the success of the 3D re-release of The Lion King, Disney and Pixar re-released Monsters, Inc. in 3D on December 19, 2012, after it was previously scheduled for January 18, 2013.

 Home media

 Monsters, Inc. was released on VHS and DVD on September 17, 2002.
 Both releases are THX certified and feature the animated shorts Mike's New Car and For the Birds.
-The DVD release gives the viewer the option of viewing the film either in widescreen (1.85:1 aspect ratio) or fullscreen (family-friendly 1.33:1 aspect ratio without pan and scan).
-On the second disc, there are a variety of bonus features including animated shorts, outtakes, the "If I Didn't Have You" music video, and more.
-This release set records for the highest single-day DVD sales with 5 million copies being sold on its first day.
-Although this record was surpassed by Spider-Man two months later, the film continued to hold the highest single-day record for an animated movie until 2003 when Finding Nemo took it.
-The film was then released on Blu-ray on November 10, 2009, and on Blu-ray 3D on February 19, 2013.
+The DVD release presents the film in widescreen and fullscreen, both taken from the digital source by Pixar.
+The widescreen version additionally includes filmmakers' commentary and a sound effects-only audio track.
+The second disc includes a variety of bonus features including animated shorts, outtakes, and the "If I Didn't Have You" music video.
+This release set a new record for the highest single-day DVD sales, with 5 million copies being sold on its first day.
+Although this record was surpassed by Spider-Man two months later, the film continued to hold the highest single-day record for an animated movie until it was overtaken by Finding Nemo in 2003.
+The film was released on Blu-ray on November 10, 2009, and on Blu-ray 3D on February 19, 2013.
 While the 2009 Blu-ray release featured a 5.1 DTS-HD Master Audio surround sound track, the 2013 reissue and its 3D counterpart feature a 7.1 channel Dolby TrueHD track.
 Monsters, Inc. was released on 4K Blu-ray on March 3, 2020.